jgreener64/phd_thesis/README.md

 ## Issues

-- Is there anything else I need to introduce?
 - Intro maybe a bit short?
 Review of MD limitations?
 More on allostery basics?
+More on CONCOORD?
 - Bulk out conclusion
 - phdthesis ref formatting
 - Check Mendeley for refs